- Centre for Research and Education in Arts and Media

 Teaching

-Professor Groves uses the Westminster Menswear Archive as a working teaching and research resource, embedding object-based analysis into studio and postgraduate supervision.
+Professor Groves uses the Westminster Menswear Archive as a working teaching and research resource, embedding object-based analysis into studio teaching and postgraduate supervision.
 His students work directly with garments, using construction, materials, provenance, and wear as evidence, and translate that knowledge into contemporary design and scholarly outputs.

 Research

-Groves has led and contributed to major research initiatives, including the AHRC-funded Locating the Absent Shadow network, which examined the historical and contemporary relationship between British and Italian menswear, linking London, Manchester, Liverpool and Milan as connected cultural and industrial systems.
+Groves has led and contributed to major research initiatives, including the AHRC-funded Locating the Absent Shadow network, which examined the historical and contemporary relationship between British and Italian menswear, linking London, Manchester, Liverpool, and Milan as connected cultural and industrial systems.

 His publications include peer-reviewed articles and the co-authored volume Inside the Westminster Menswear Archive (2024).